How to use JWT to authenticate with our RESTful API

 (?=.\d)(?=.[a-z])(?=.*[A-Z]).{6,}

-: Contains the email of the logged in user, which is especially useful since we might want to show that in our UIExp
+Email: Contains the email of the logged in user, which is especially useful since we might want to show that in our UI

 To keep things simple, we’ll use an HS256 algorithm for encoding the data.